olefasting/dyndns/README.md

 - 'DYNDNS_DOTOKEN' should contain a valid Digital Ocean API token
 - 'DYNDNS_RECORDS' should contain a string with a comma-separated list of domain names to use (FQDN required)
+- 'DYNDNS_ECHO_IP_URL' can be set to the url of a service that responds to requests with a client's IP (default 'https://api.ipify.org')

 LICENSE MIT